- About Us>

 - Press Releases>

-Ottawa, March 11, 2020 –Nominations are now open for the national Nature Inspiration Awards, which celebrate Canada’s nature leaders.
-This awards program from the Canadian Museum of Nature recognizes adults, youth, not-for-profits and businesses that are connecting Canadians with nature and providing leadership for a sustainable future.
+Ottawa, April 12, 2022 – It’s time to recognize Canada’s nature leaders through nominations for the Canadian Museum of Nature’s national Nature Inspiration Awards.
+Since 2014, this annual awards program has been celebrating the achievements of adults, youth, not-for-profits and businesses that are connecting Canadians with nature and providing leadership for a sustainable future.

-Previous nominees have included youth or adults who initiate change through community action, teaching, and advocacy; not-for-profits that inspire Canadians through hands-on experiences with nature and the environment; leaders who mobilize people to appreciate nature and its connections to a sustainable society through advocacy and creative programs; and businesses that promote sustainable practices and support community outreach.
+Previous nominees and winners have included youth or adults who initiate change through community action, teaching, and advocacy; not-for-profits that inspire Canadians through outreach and hands-on experiences with nature and the environment; leaders who mobilize communities to appreciate the importance of nature in their lives and its connections to a sustainable society; and businesses that create sustainable products and promote sustainable practices.

-The categories for the 2021 awards include youth (aged 17 and younger), adults (aged 18 and up), large not-for profits, small-to-medium not-for-profits, as well as new categories for sustainable businesses, and for community action.
+The categories for the 2022 awards include youth (aged 17 and younger), adults (aged 18 and up), large not-for profits, small-to-medium not-for-profits, as well as categories for sustainable businesses, and for community action.
 A Lifetime Achievement recipient will be selected by the jury.

-A gala to celebrate the finalists and announce the winners will be held November 24, 2021 at the Canadian Museum of Nature in downtown Ottawa.
-The awards are supported by media partners The Globe and Mail and The Walrus, as well as category sponsors Ontario Power Generation (Not-for-Profits, small to medium) and the Natural Science and Engineering Research Council (NSERC) for the Youth Award.
+A gala to celebrate the finalists and announce the winners will be held November 23, 2022.
+The awards are supported by media partners The Globe and Mail and The Walrus.
+Category sponsors are Ontario Power Generation (OPG) for the Not-for-Profit Award, small to medium, the Natural Sciences and Engineering Research Council of Canada (NSERC) for the Youth Award, Meta for the Sustainable Business Award, and NASCO Building Cleaning Inc. for the Community Action Award.

 About the Canadian Museum of Nature